-All incidents in or out of class should be recorded within the Concerns Folders.
+All incidents in or out of class should be recorded on file and/or database.
 Incidents clearly identified as bullying must be reported to a senior member of staff.
 Parents (of both the bully and the person bullied) should be informed of what has happened, and how it has been dealt with.
 Records of discussions should be filed and minuted by a third person.